Entry Details

 Final Details

-IHAF assumes that all entries are original and the work/property of the entrant, with all rights granted therein.
-IHAF is not liable for copyright infringement on the part of the entrant and will not engage in copyright disputes.
+IHAF assumes that all entries are original, with all information and/or work provided being the rightful property of the entrant with all rights granted therein.
+IHAF is not liable for copyright infingement on the part of the entrant and will not engage in copyright disputes.

-Entries will be displayed electronically at the IHAF Conference & Awards, with winners listed publicly on the IHAF website and IHAF YouTube channel.
+Entries will be displayed electronically at the IHAF Conference & Awards, with winners publicized on the IHAF website and IHAF YouTube channel.
 If you have questions regarding the In-House Creativity Awards or entry details as described, please contact Hollis Gesen at 617-587-3945 or hgesen@ihaforum.org.

-Thank you—and we look forward to enjoying your work!
+Thank you—and we look forward to your participation in our celebration of in-house creativity.